 The first and fundamental concept to be addressed in any storage assessment is the technically availably storage resource (TASR).
 The TASR answers the question: how much storage resource is there in total?
 It comprises the pore space that can be reasonably expected to retain CO2 over a long period of time without adverse environmental impact; in this sense it represents an “upper limit”.
 Since the TASR is not constrained by economic or policy considerations, it gives a better understanding of the trade-offs that are made when developing policies to control access to resources.
 Because of this, the TASR allows comparison of different countries’ storage endowments.

 Further IEA recommendations outline the next steps to develop storage assessments in a straightforward and uniform way, taking into account systematically applicable policy constraints and limited knowledge of deep depths.

 Following these recommendations can give a clear picture of how much CO2 can be stored in different jurisdictions and nations – essential knowledge for CCS to fulfil its potential role as a key CO2 emission abatement technology.

-This article by Wolf Heidug, a senior analyst in the IEA Carbon Capture and Storage Unit since 2010 and before that general manager for CO2 policy at Shell International, appears in the new issue of IEA Energy: The Journal of the International Energy Agency.
-The IEA produces IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
-Click here to read the new and earlier issues of IEA Energy, and click here to send a request a free subscription.
+Written by Wolf Heidug, a senior analyst in the IEA Carbon Capture and Storage Unit since 2010 and before that general manager for CO2 policy at Shell International, this article originally appeared in IEA Energy: The Journal of the International Energy Agency.
+Through the end of 2014, the IEA regularly produced IEA Energy, but analysis and views contained in the journal are those of individual IEA analysts and not necessarily those of the IEA Secretariat or IEA member countries, and are not to be construed as advice on any specific issue or situation.
+Click here to read issues of IEA Energy.

 Browse IEA news by topic: